Nerjuz/torrent_preview/README.md

 # Torrent Posters Preview

-**Torrent Posters Preview** is a lightweight Chrome extension that enhances your browsing experience on Lithuanian torrent trackers (`torrent.lt` and `linkomanija.net`) by adding visual previews and a modern gallery layout.
+**Torrent Posters Preview** is a lightweight Chrome extension that enhances your browsing experience on Lithuanian torrent trackers (`torrent.lt` / `torrent.ai` and `linkomanija.net`) by adding visual previews and a modern gallery layout.

 ## Features